Rajendran2201/javascript-cheatsheet/JS. Basics of JavaScript.md

-# getting started with JavaScript
+# Getting started with JavaScript

 >**Where did JavaScript originate from?**
 - Javascript didn't come up through the ivy leagues with careful consideration.
 Instead, It came out of necessity into the internet.
 So, It has a lot of good part and some not so good parts as well.